MMP for Enriques pairs and singular Enriques varieties: Asymptotic theory for Enriques manifolds

-\begin{proof} Consider the universal covering $\pi \colon X \to Y$ of $Y$, where $X$ is a projective IHS manifold, and let $d$ be its degree.
-By \cite[Proposition 2.2.35]{Laz04} the volume function is homogeneous of degree $2n$, and to prove that it is piecewise polynomial, we may restrict to the big cone $\BgCn(Y)$ of $Y$, since away from it the volume function vanishes.
-We will also use below the following fact: by \cite[Proposition 2.9(1)]{Kuronya06} we have
+\begin{proof}[\textbf{Proof of \autoref{thm:volume_function_Enriques}}] Consider the universal covering $\pi \colon X \to Y$ of $Y$, where $X$ is a projective IHS manifold with BBF form $q_X$, and let $d \geq 2$ be its degree.
+It follows from \cite[Proposition 2.2.35]{Laz04book_I} that $\vol_Y(-)$ is homogeneous of degree $2n$, and to prove that it is piecewise polynomial, we may restrict to the big cone $\BgCn(Y)$ of $Y$, since the volume function vanishes on its complement in $N^1(Y)_\R$.